Take Picture and Upload to Firebase Kotlin

 storage = FirebaseStorage.getInstance(); storageReference = storage.getReference();

-private void uploadImage() { if(filePath != zero) { concluding ProgressDialog progressDialog = new ProgressDialog(this); progressDialog.setTitle("Uploading..."); progressDialog.prove(); StorageReference ref = storageReference.child("images/"+ UUID.randomUUID().toString()); ref.putFile(filePath) .addOnSuccessListener(new OnSuccessListener<UploadTask.TaskSnapshot>() { @Override public void onSuccess(UploadTask.TaskSnapshot taskSnapshot) { progressDialog.dismiss(); Toast.makeText(MainActivity.this, "Uploaded", Toast.LENGTH_SHORT).show(); } }) .addOnFailureListener(new OnFailureListener() { @Override public void onFailure(@NonNull Exception e) { progressDialog.dismiss(); Toast.makeText(MainActivity.this, "Failed "+east.getMessage(), Toast.LENGTH_SHORT).show(); } }) .addOnProgressListener(new OnProgressListener<UploadTask.TaskSnapshot>() { @Override public void onProgress(UploadTask.TaskSnapshot taskSnapshot) { double progress = (100.0*taskSnapshot.getBytesTransferred()/taskSnapshot .getTotalByteCount()); progressDialog.setMessage("Uploaded "+(int)progress+"%"); } }); } }
+private void uploadImage() { if(filePath != zero) { concluding ProgressDialog progressDialog = new ProgressDialog(this); progressDialog.setTitle("Uploading..."); progressDialog.prove(); StorageReference ref = storageReference.child("images/"+ UUID.randomUUID().toString()); ref.putFile(filePath) .addOnSuccessListener(new OnSuccessListener<UploadTask.TaskSnapshot>() { @Override public void onSuccess(UploadTask.TaskSnapshot taskSnapshot) { progressDialog.dismiss(); Toast.makeText(MainActivity.this, "Uploaded", Toast.LENGTH_SHORT).show(); } }) .addOnFailureListener(new OnFailureListener() { @Override public void onFailure(@NonNull Exception e) { progressDialog.dismiss(); Toast.makeText(MainActivity.this, "Failed "+east.getMessage(), Toast.LENGTH_SHORT).show(); } }) .addOnProgressListener(new OnProgressListener<UploadTask.TaskSnapshot>() { @Override public void onProgress(UploadTask.TaskSnapshot taskSnapshot) { double progress = (100.0*taskSnapshot.getBytesTransferred()/taskSnapshot .getTotalByteCount()); progressDialog.setMessage("Uploaded "+(int)progress+"%"); } }); } } When the uploadImage() method is called, a new instance of ProgressDialog is initialized.
+A text find showing the user that the paradigm is being uploaded gets displayed.
+Then a reference to the uploaded image, storageReference.child(), is used to access the uploaded file in the images binder.
+This binder gets created automatically when the image is uploaded.
+Listeners are also added, with toast messages.
+These messages go displayed depending on the state of the upload.

 Set Permission in the App